Hovercraft-Studio/oversite/server/README.md

   - Maybe just keep these in the Monitor?
     - Add `sender` to JS table
     - Add `sender` to TD table
-  - Nice-to-haves
   - Click to resend a key/value?
   - Add a button to wipe the store (it will repopulate as messages come in)
   - Add buttons/dropdowns to wipe all or individual properties in UI
   - Can we send a message to remove a key on the clients?
+- ws-relay
+  - chatroom option to separate channels?
 - In `/state`, can we filter rather than just return entire or single key?
-- [MOVED TO package.json] Shared .env between all apps (and TD) for IP addresses and otherwise

 ## TODO: Documentation